margaretgorguissian/kyliemarxbot/README.md

 * Tweets from @KylieJenner were accessed through Tweepy

 ### Issues
 * Having issue reading Marx Dump, even after separating sentences.
+Program quits when it comes time to read the Marx file ⋅⋅⋅⋅⋅* From troubleshooting and research, I believe it's because my Marx JSON file is too big for the JSON reader to handle.
+I am trying with a much smaller Marx file, and will update from there.
+(5/24/2017)

 ### Resources/References/Inspiration
 * [Make America Tweet Again](http://joedevelops.com/2016/07/30/make-america-tweet-again-part-1/)